sea cucumbers text index | photo index

 Polka-dotted sea cucumber

-Holothuria ocellata*
+Bohadschia ocellata*

-According to Teo and Ng, the sea cucumber prefers to be buried in the sand, and other studies suggest it is usually deeply buried.
+According to Teo Siyang and Lionel Ng, the sea cucumber prefers to be buried in the sand, and other studies suggest it is usually deeply buried.
 Indeed, we often only encounter this animal at night or near sunrise.

 Changi, Jul 08